shamika/shamika.github.io/_posts/2014-10-21-wso2server-MCollective-agent-plugin.md

 ---
 layout: post
-title: wso2server - A Custom MCollectoive Agent Plugin
+title: wso2server - A MCollective Agent Plugin for WSO2
 tags: mcollective, agent, wso2
 ---

 "wso2server" is a custom mcollective agent plugin to perform manupulations related to wso2 instances.
-The plugin can be found <a href="https://github.com/shamika/wso2-mcollective-plugin">here</a>.
+The plugin can be found <a href="https://github.com/shamika/wso2-mcollective-plugin" target="_blank">here</a>.

-Please refer previous posts to learn about <a href="http://shamika.github.io/First-Steps-on-MCollective/">what mcollective is</a> and <a href="http://shamika.github.io/Create-Custom-MCollective-Agent-Plugin/">how we can write a custom plugin</a>.
+Please refer previous posts to learn about <a href="http://shamika.github.io/First-Steps-on-MCollective/" target="_blank">what mcollective is</a> and <a href="http://shamika.github.io/Create-Custom-MCollective-Agent-Plugin/" target="_blank">how we can write a custom plugin</a>.

 <h3>Plugin overview</h3>